yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/spring-boot/spring-boot-eks.md

 In AWS, do the following:

-1. Type “cloudformation” in the search bar and select **CloudFormation**.
+1. Type "cloudformation" in the search bar and select **CloudFormation**.

 1. Click **Create Stack** and select **With new resources (standard)** to start the **Create Stack** wizard.